 How can it be used?

 There are several ways in which businesses and organisations can use Facebook as a platform for promoting their services and reaching more people in the Arabic world.

-To get started you need to set up a Facebook company page in Arabic and to regularly post interesting content aimed at your Arabic audience.
-Ensure your posts are relevant to the Arabic market and culture, as well as the individual Arab users by the countries you are targeting.
+To get started you need to set up a Facebook company page in Arabic and regularly post interesting content aimed at your Arabic audience.
+Ensure your posts are relevant to the Arabic market and culture, as well as the individual Arab users in the countries you are targeting.

-You can also take advantage of Facebook paid ads to help target particular audiences groups and grow your following.
+You can also take advantage of Facebook paid ads to help target particular audience groups and grow your following.

 Twitter boast the second largest social media audience in the Arab World.
 Standing at around 11.1million in March 2017, the network has seen rapid growth over the past three years almost doubling in stature.